DarpanGanatra/jekyll-now/_posts/2018-02-02-GoogleAnalytics.md

 **_Note to reader_**  Here there's a demo section, where you can set up a Google Analytics account and install a code all in the tutorial

+Under the Admin section, you can add more views, in order to test things.
+We created a Test View and filtered out bot traffic (under bot filtering).
+Creating another view is as simple as just saying "Copy View."
+At this point it's important to note that the tutorial has made us create "Test View," "Raw Data," and "Master View."
+Raw data is what it sounds like: unfiltered, no bot traffic taken out.
+Test view has the bot traffic taken out.
+Then we copy Test view and call it Master View.

+If you have filters that you're using in the Test View (for example excluding internal traffic), you can apply it to Master View by actually just going to Filters ~> Apply Existing Filter.
+Remember **order of filters matter**.

 [Link to the tutorial!](https://analytics.google.com/analytics/academy/)